 Sweetopia also have a tutorial on making eyes for your cake toppers: cake topper eyes tutorial.

 You’ll find a tutorial here also from cake topper expert, Tal Tsafrir, on painting eyes for sugar models: cake topper eyes tutorial.

-Spain’s Berna Garcia of Ilusiona Cakes (via Revista Sweet Crew) shows how to create the cake topper hairstyle below in her tutorial here: cake topper fringe hairstyle tutorial.
+Spain’s Berna Garcia of Ilusiona Cakes (via Revista Sweet Crew) shows how to create the cake topper hairstyle below in her tutorial here: cake topper fringe hairstyle tutorial (no longer available).

 This hairstyle is perfect for young men/teenage cake toppers, but is actually a female hairstyle…!
 (Berna goes on to add a side swept ponytail in the tutorial).

 For a ladies’ hair tutorial, you’ll find one here on creating long blonde hair for cake toppers: cake topper hair tutorial (long blonde).